10 Best AI Agent Frameworks Compared (2026)

 AutoGen’s architecture centers on “conversable agents” that exchange messages, debate, and collaborate.
 Unlike role-based frameworks where you define what each agent does, AutoGen lets agents negotiate and iterate through conversation.

 What really sets it apart: built-in code execution.
-AutoGen agents can write code, run it in secure sandboxes, debug errors, and iterate—automatically.
+AutoGen agents can write code, run it in secure sandboxes (like Docker), debug errors, and iterate—automatically.
 For developer productivity tools and code-heavy workflows, this is powerful.

 AutoGen 0.4 and the Microsoft Agent Framework

 January 2025 brought AutoGen 0.4 with a redesigned event-driven architecture, better debugging tools, and AutoGen Studio—a no-code GUI for prototyping.
-The update features asynchronous messaging, modular components, and improved scalability for production workloads.
+The update features asynchronous messaging, modular components, and improved scalability for distributed agentic applications.

-Even bigger: in late 2025, Microsoft merged AutoGen with Semantic Kernel to create a unified “Microsoft Agent Framework.”
+Even bigger: Microsoft is consolidating AutoGen and Semantic Kernel into a unified “Microsoft Agent Framework,” with General Availability planned for Q1 2026.
 This aims to be enterprise-ready with multi-language support (.NET, Python, Java) and deep Azure integration.
-The full unification is rolling out through Q1 2026.

 AutoGen Pros and Cons